-Perhaps you’re reading this article to gain understanding as a supportive friend, curious neighbor, or concerned grandparent.
+Perhaps you’re reading this article to gain understanding about what is autism spectrum disorder whether as a supportive friend, curious neighbor, or concerned grandparent.

 Perhaps you’re a parent hoping to gain some insight into your child’s development and concerned about your child possibly having autism.